brenns10/brennan.io/_posts/2025-01-11-break-my-system.md

 Search or post online about this and you'll hear that the "right way" to handle this is with `pipx` or some other package manager _du jour_.
-These package managers are _special_, because they create a virtualenv for every single thing you install!

-Let me repeat that: every time you install a package for a useful tool, they create a separately-managed virtualenv (which you _will_ forget exists).
-Or you can make your own set of virtual environments!

-Proponents claim that "node had it right".
-Apparently `node_modules` is good actually, and we should all aspire to have a gigabyte of dependencies in every directory we traverse, for every application.

-### Please Don't do This!
+These package managers maintain separate virtual environments for every application.
+I think it's good to have this option around: some applications may need that level of control of their dependencies.
+But on average it's just wasteful -- I don't really want the equivalent of a giant `node_modules` directory for every Python script I install.

 I could spend my time arguing that this is a bad way of packaging applications, and that Linux distributions can do better.
 I would then fall into the rabbit hole of static vs dynamic linking, and have to address the benefits & drawbacks of Flatpak, Snap, Docker, etc...
-While I enjoy that debate, and I definitely have opinions on it, I can avoid it here, Really, that's not the complaint I have here.
+While I enjoy that debate, and I definitely have opinions on it, it is a rabbit hole.
+And honestly, my main issue isn't whether this is a good way to package applications.

-My real complaint is simpler.
+My main complaint is simpler.
 I know that Python lets me break my system!
 That's been the assumption.
 I shouldn't need to tell it that.
 I expect that.
 I want that.